The Cyclades · Naxos

 Alyko / Kastraki

-The farm-to-table 45 minutes south.
-The reward dinner.
-Sunset drive home.
+The farm-to-table place 45 minutes south, the reward dinner, then the sunset drive home.

 Farm-to-tableBook ahead